OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering: Case for Dynamic Object Reorganization

-To understand hotness fragmentation across a broader range of applications, we analyze memory access traces from six production workloads at Google~\cite{Google_Workload_Traces_Version_2}, collected using Dynamo\-RIO~\cite{DynamoRIO}.
+To understand hotness fragmentation across a broader range of applications, we analyze memory access traces from six data center workloads at Google~\cite{Google_Workload_Traces_Version_2}, collected using Dynamo\-RIO~\cite{DynamoRIO}.
 We process each unique access, annotate pages as 4KB or 2MB using \texttt{/proc/self/smaps}, and count unique 64B cache lines touched per page.
 Based on instruction counts, core counts, and typical warehouse-scale CPU characteristics~\cite{profile-wsc}, we estimate the traces capture up to $\sim$30s of steady-state execution.

-Figure~\ref{fig:google-rio-pu} shows the cumulative distribution of per-page utilization for all workloads, ordered as: (a) aggregated across both page sizes, (b) 4KB pages only, and (c) 2MB pages only.
+Figure~\ref{fig:google-rio-pu} shows the cumulative distribution of per-page utilization for all workloads, ordered as: (a) aggregated across both 4KiB and 2MiB page sizes, (b) 4KB pages only, and (c) 2MB pages only.

-\textbf{Aggregated view.} As shown in the first graph, aggregated for 4KB and 2MB pages, all workloads have low per-page utilization.
-Median utilization ranges from 8\% for Tahoe to approximately 50\% for Sierra.
-For most workloads, half of all touched pages waste over 70\% of their capacity on cold data.
+\textbf{Aggregated view.} Aggregated across both page sizes, all six workloads show populations of poorly-utilized pages.
+Yankee and Tahoe are the most fragmented: median utilization is around 3\%, meaning half of their touched pages waste over 95\% of capacity on cold data.
+Bravo follows with a median near 35\%.
+The remaining workloads have higher overall utilization but still carry long left tails: roughly 25--30\% of pages in Sierra, Charlie, and Whiskey use less than 20\% of their capacity.
+Page-based reclamation cannot distinguish these poorly-utilized pages from well-utilized ones without object-level information.

-\textbf{4KB pages.} Fragmentation is visible even at the smallest page size.
-Even with 4KB pages, for Tahoe and Yankee, $\sim$80\% of pages have less than 20\% utilization; for Bravo, 60\% of pages have below 40\% utilization; and Charlie, Whiskey, and Sierra have 35--40\% of pages below 40\% utilization.
-Thus, hotness fragmentation is inherent to access patterns and not merely an artifact of huge pages.
+\textbf{4KB pages.} Fragmentation is visible even at the smallest page size: for Tahoe and Yankee $\sim$80\% of pages fall below 20\% utilization, for Bravo 60\% fall below 40\%, and Charlie, Whiskey, and Sierra have 35--40\% of pages below 40\%.
+Hotness fragmentation is thus inherent to access patterns, not merely an artifact of huge pages.

-\textbf{2MB pages.} Fragmentation worsens dramatically for 2MB huge pages.
-Tahoe, Bravo, and Yankee all exhibit extreme fragmentation: 85--90\% of their huge pages utilize less than 10\% of their 2MB capacity; even Sierra, the best-performing workload, has 40\% of its huge pages below 20\% utilization.
-The vast majority of huge pages---each consuming 512$\times$ the capacity of a base page---holds over 1.8MB of cold data alongside a few accessed cache lines. \finding{Active pages are mostly cold: 70--90\% of bytes in pages the OS considers hot receive no accesses.}
+\textbf{2MB pages.} Fragmentation worsens dramatically for huge pages.
+Tahoe, Bravo, and Yankee are extreme: 85--90\% of their huge pages utilize under 10\% of their 2MB capacity, and even Sierra has 40\% below 20\%.
+Each such page, consuming 512$\times$ a base page, holds over 1.8MB of cold data alongside a few accessed cache lines. \\ \finding{Active pages are mostly cold: 70--90\% of bytes in pages the OS considers hot receive no accesses.}